- TRY IT FREE TRY IT FREE

 Clicking the button takes you to the save preset dialogue which allows you to rename the preset to something memorable so you know what it does

 And finally, if you want to use it again at a later date, you select it like any other preset as here.

-I hope this walkthrough has shown you that MTS files are not the end of the world to work with, the only tricky bit in the whole process of importing is ensuring that you allow Premiere to ‘see’ the folder structure if the media is coming directly from a camera, this ensured it imports all the various information it needs along with the video for successful editing of the project.
+I hope this walkthrough has shown you that MTS files are not the end of the world to work with, the only tricky bit in the whole process of importing is ensuring that you allow Premiere to ‘see’ the folder structure if the media is coming directly from a camera, this ensured it imports all the various information it needs along with the video for a successful editing of the project.

-Exporting is, as we can see, straightforward once you know where the option is buried, and saving that as a preset means it is always there with a single click just as every other preset included in premiere is in the future.
+Exporting is, as we can see, straightforward once you know where the option is buried, and saving that as a preset means it is always there with a single click just as every other preset included in Premiere is in the future.